carved4/backblaze-memexec/README.md

 ## How It Works

 uses the [blazer](https://github.com/kurin/blazer) library to interact with Backblaze B2 API and download files.
-For in-memory execution, it uses [go-memexec](https://github.com/amenzhinsky/go-memexec) which allows executing binaries directly from memory without saving them to disk.
+For psuedo in-memory execution, it uses [go-memexec](https://github.com/amenzhinsky/go-memexec)

 The entire process happens as follows:
 1. Connect to Backblaze B2 using hardcoded credentials
 2. Download the specified executable file (or test.exe by default) into memory
-3. Use go-memexec to execute the file directly from memory
+3. Use go-memexec to execute the file
 4. Pass any specified arguments to the executed process

 ## Security Considerations